botanicus/carfolio-scrapper/README.md

 # Notes

 - There's a memory leak.
+Eventually it seems to stabilise on 236 MB.
 - This happens many times in a row: [ERROR] UnexpectedHttpStatusError Unexpected HTTP status: 302 on http://webcache.googleusercontent.com/search?q=cache:http://www.carfolio.com/specifications/models/car/?car=75988.
 Requesting new IP & retrying.